analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad7124_console/ad7124_console.rst.txt

 The application layer uses the ADI Console Libraries to create console based User Interactive (UI).
 The middle layer of No-OS device library have device specific APIs to interface with AD7124 device.
 These APIs allows direct access to device register map in order to read/write device registers.
 The bottom layer of Platform Drivers is responsible for Low Level Interface.
-The platform drivers uses mbed-os libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).
+The platform drivers uses underlying libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).

 The Mbed Platform simplifies the overall software development process by providing the low level driver support.
-This reduces the hardware dependency as any Mbed enabled board can be used with same firmware with little modifications (precisely changing a pin mapping).
+This reduces the hardware dependency as any Mbed enabled board (or an STM32 board) can be used with same firmware with little modifications (precisely changing a pin mapping).

 =================
 Interface Diagram